SLKone/SLKone.github.io/_sub-services/organizational-design-and-talent-building.md

     content: "Create initiatives to boost employee morale, satisfaction, and productivity."
     icon: "fa-hands-clapping"
 why_choose:
-  - "Comprehensive Organizational and Talent Expertise"
+  - "Organization and talent expertise tied to execution"
   - "Customized Strategies for Structure and Talent Alignment"
   - "Proven Success in Building High-Performing Teams"
   - "Focus on Leadership and Employee Development"